gatismeikulis/card-game-app/README.md

 ## Project Status

-🚧 Work in Progress — working on minimal FE and tests for current backend functionality
+🚧 Work in Progress — working on BE testing and error handling

 ## About Five Hundred